-Mr. Nash joined Sea in 2014 after more than a decade with General Atlantic (GA), most recently as the co-founder and head of GA’s Southeast Asia business.
-Three of Mr. Nash’s successful investments while with General Atlantic are now multi-billion dollar NYSE publicly traded companies: Genpact (global technology-enabled services), QTS (data centers and cloud computing), and now Sea.
+Mr. Nash joined Sea after more than a decade with General Atlantic (GA), most recently as the co-founder and head of GA’s Southeast Asia business.
+Three of Mr. Nash’s successful investments while with General Atlantic are now multi-billion dollar NYSE publicly traded companies.
 Prior to GA, Mr. Nash was a management consultant with McKinsey & Company in New York.

 He received an MBA from Stanford University’s Graduate School of Business in 2007, where he was an Arjay Miller Scholar.
 He received his undergraduate degree from Harvard University in Chemistry and Physics, magna cum laude, in 2000.
 In 1996 he was named a United States Presidential Scholar, one of the nation’s highest academic honors for graduating secondary school students.

 Usman Akhtar is a partner based in Bain & Company's Jakarta office.
 He is an expert in the firm's Private Equity and Energy & Natural Resources practices.

 Mr. Akhtar has more than 10 years of management consulting experience, advising leading businesses on their biggest opportunities and challenges.